CedricDamais/BombermanBackend/README.md

 I implemented multiple `REST endpoints` for the client to communicate with the backend.
 Those endpoints were are all defined in a Swagger document given in YAML format.

+During this project I used two different Frameworks:

+`• Quarkus`
+`• Hibernates`

 I tested my code in two different ways :